nrguimaraes/PHDDatasets/README.md

 # PHDDatasets
-The datasets used in PHD thesis:
+The datasets used in PHD thesis: Towards realistic scenarios concerning theidentification of unreliable information in social networks